Here's how I found what I love to do and how you can do the same

 Once you start seeking, you are halfway there as one of the main reasons people don’t find what they love to do is because they never actively seek it.

-Chances are you may have already spent time doing many of the things you love at some point or the other, but just haven't considered them as something you love.
+Chances are you may have already spent time doing many of the things you love to do at some point or the other, but just haven't considered them as something you love.